Belgian Antarctic Expedition: Preparation and surveying

 En route to the Antarctic, the expedition visited Madeira, Rio de Janeiro, and Montevideo.
 Belgica was received particularly enthusiastically in Rio, where a large Belgian community lived.
 Frederick Cook, an American, joined the expedition there.
 The Brazilians were also very interested in the Belgian scientific undertaking.
 The Historical and Geographical Society of Rio held a special meeting where the scientists and officers of the expedition were offered membership.
 A few weeks later, in Montevideo, Amundsen wrote in his diary that he had never seen so many beautiful women "in one place at the same time".

 During January 1898, Belgica reached the coast of Graham Land.
 On 22 January, Carl Wiencke was washed overboard during a storm and drowned.
 Wiencke Island was named in his honor.
-Sailing in between the Graham Land coast and a long string of islands to the west, Gerlache named the passage "Belgica Strait"; it was later renamed Gerlache Strait in his honor.
+Sailing in between the Graham Land coast and a long string of islands to the west, de Gerlache named the passage "Belgica Strait"; it was later renamed Gerlache Strait in his honor.
 After charting and naming several islands from some twenty separate landings, the expedition crossed the Antarctic Circle on 15 February.

-Failing to find a way into the Weddell Sea on 28 February, Gerlache's expedition became trapped in the ice of the Bellingshausen Sea, near Peter I Island.
-It is likely that Gerlache intentionally sailed deep into the pack ice in order to freeze his vessel into the ice for the winter.
-Despite the crew's efforts to free Belgica, they quickly realised that they would be trapped for the duration of the Antarctic winter.
+Failing to find a way into the Weddell Sea on 28 February, de Gerlache's expedition became trapped in the ice of the Bellingshausen Sea, near Peter I Island.
+It is likely that de Gerlache intentionally sailed deep into the pack ice in order to freeze his vessel into the ice for the winter.
+Despite the crew's efforts to free the Belgica, they quickly realised that they would be trapped for the duration of the Antarctic winter.